 In her time behind bars, she had met many others like her: a woman who had arrived in prison “marked with all types of scars”; another who woke the dorm by screaming in the night, reliving torture at the hands of her husband; one who had been trafficked as a child, forced to sleep in a chicken coop.
 White women who speak about rape and abuse have historically been dismissed as manipulators; Black women like Harris face even more skepticism and scorn, even though they experience higher rates of intimate partner and sexual violence.

 In 2015, after six years in prison, Harris was accused of forging a judge’s signature on paperwork to lessen her sentence.
 She maintains that evidence shows another woman in the facility—likely a member of an Aryan gang—committed the act.
 In any case, Harris has now spent twenty-two to twenty-four hours a day in isolation, for over 1,600 days, awaiting a hearing.
 This is where she remained as the coronavirus spread through Texas’s 103 facilities.
-Over 7,821 incarcerated people have tested positive in the state, and to date, at least seventy-nine have died.
-Over 1,321 staffers have tested positive, and eight have passed away.
+As of June, over 7,821 incarcerated people had tested positive in the state and at least seventy-nine had died.
+Over 1,321 staffers had tested positive, and eight have passed away.
 A riderless horse walked across a field to honor the fallen officers.

 On May 14, as the numbers rose, the Supreme Court struck down a bid by two elderly incarcerated men for better virus protections in Texas prisons, where social distancing is impossible, bleach often in short supply, and medical care scarce or nonexistent.
 That same day, the Texas Department of Criminal Justice (TDCJ) uploaded a video of barefaced incarcerated individuals sewing masks by hand.
 One woman said that she and the others were “excited” to make masks, instead of the American flags they regularly sewed.
 The TDCJ denies that it uses slave labor or chain gangs, though work is mandatory and unpaid, and any jobs that take place outside of the prison perimeters, such as those in a field, are overseen by an armed officer on horseback.